angular-schule/website-articles/blog/2019-07-resolvers/README.md

 }
 ```

-The corresponding resolver is relatively easy since it just returns the `config$` Observable from the service:
+The corresponding resolver is relatively easy to implement since it just returns the `config$` Observable from the service:

 ```ts
 @Injectable({ providedIn: 'root' })